Astikpatel093/linux-assignment/Experiment8.md

 if cmp -s "$file1" "$file2"; then
-    echo "✅ The files '$file1' and '$file2' are identical."
+    echo "The files '$file1' and '$file2' are identical." else
-else
-    echo "❌ The files '$file1' and '$file2' are different."
+    echo " The files '$file1' and '$file2' are different."
 fi

 ## output:
 astik@DESKTOP-E06876A:/mnt/c/Users/HP/linux$ ./42.sh arm.sh as1.sh
-❌ The files 'arm.sh' and 'as1.sh' are differ
+The files 'arm.sh' and 'as1.sh' are differ ent. astik@DESKTOP-E06876A:/mnt/c/Users/HP/linux$ ./42.sh arm.sh arm.sh
-ent.
-astik@DESKTOP-E06876A:/mnt/c/Users/HP/linux$ ./42.sh arm.sh arm.sh
-✅ The files 'arm.sh' and 'arm.sh' are identi
+The files 'arm.sh' and 'arm.sh' are identi cal.
-cal.

 ## Exercise 4: [counts]